AmirKatorza/CloudHealth_Accounts_Registration/README.md

 3. If accounts are skipped:
    - Check if they are in the PAYER_ACCOUNTS list
    - Verify their status in CloudHealth console
+   - Confirm if they are consolidated billing accounts (these are always skipped)

+4. If no accounts are found:
+   - When using Option 2, verify that accounts have the correct status (UNKNOWN or RED)
+   - Confirm that the accounts are not consolidated billing accounts
+   - Check the CloudHealth console for account status

 ## Security Notes